ember-learn/guides-source/guides/v3.3.0/testing/acceptance.md

   - Returns the currently active route name.
 * [`currentURL()`][7]
   - Returns the current URL.
-* [`find(selector, context)`][8]
+* [`find(selector)`][8]
-  - Finds an element within the app's root element and within the context (optional).
-Scoping to the root element is especially useful to avoid conflicts with the test framework's reporter, and this is done by default if the context is not specified.
+  - Finds one element within the app's root element that matches the given selector.
+Scoping to the root element is useful to avoid conflicts with the test framework's reporter.
 * [`findAll(selector)`][9]
-  - Find all elements matched by the given selector.
+  - Like `find(selector)`, but finds all elements that match the given selector.
     Equivalent to calling querySelectorAll() on the test root element.
     Returns an array of matched elements.

 [1]: https://github.com/emberjs/ember-test-helpers/blob/master/API.md#click